thompson318/emap/README.md

 For more information about EMAP, please see the [docs](https://github.com/SAFEHR-data/emap/tree/main/docs)

-## Developer onboarding
+## Developer Onboarding

-- How to [configure IntelliJ](docs/dev/intellij.md) to build emap and run tests.
+- Start by creating an [onboarding](https://github.com/SAFEHR-data/emap/issues) issue using the onboarding template and assign it to yourself.
-- [Onboarding](docs/dev/onboarding.md) gives details on how data items are processed and the test strategies used.
+- Follow the checklist on the issue.

 # Setup